-With the viral pandemic spreading across the world some people have asked if humidifiers could have a role in preventing indoor virus transmission.
+With the viral pandemic spreading across the world some people have asked if humidifiers could have a role in preventing indoor viral transmission.

 The actions and effects of humidified air on airborne viruses have been demonstrated and established in previous scientific research though.